 T. kammii has densely arranged leaves and often grows between five and ten centimeters tall.
 It has thin wiry roots and has been known to grow both as a single plant and in clusters.
 This plant has a short, bright red inflorescence, surrounded by violet petals, that rarely lasts more than a day after blooming.
 Unsurprisingly, this plant has a rough texture and appearance which is due to coarse trichomes covering its leaves.

 Tillandsia kammii closely resembles both T. velutina and T. plagiotropica.
 It is differentiated from the former by its larger, denser trichomes, and from the latter by its narrower, longer, and more flexible leaves.
-You will receive a plant similar in size to the ones pictured here.
+You will receive a plant similar in size to the ones pictured in the secondary photos but will grow to the size of one in the main profile photo in about a year.